mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 git --name-only 97c8fa32a some/directory # shows the file name of every thing changed (from only inside some/directory) between the current index and the `97c8fa32a` commit
 ```

 ### Forth Example

 ```bash
 git diff [<options>] <commit>…​<commit> [--] [<path>…​]
 ```

 So now you saw this and didn't know what `<commit>…​<commit>` means.
 It's easier to figure out, because we know what the other parts of this form mean.
-All we have to do is, search within the [docs of git diff](https://git-scm.com/docs/git-diff).
+All we have to do is, search for it within the [docs of git diff](https://git-scm.com/docs/git-diff).
+If we do see we find:

 > This form is to view the changes on the branch containing and up to the second `<commit>`, starting at a common ancestor of both `<commit>`. [skipping some parts of doc] .You can omit any one of <commit>, which has the same effect as using HEAD instead.

 Meaning the following is allowed: